xpherechain/docs.x-phere.com/docs/nodes/xen-cli-commands.md

 # XEN CLI Commands

-Everything on this page was checked against the XEN v0.9.0 client source and a live Mainnet node (`https://en-hkg.x-phere.com`).
+Everything on this page was checked against the XEN v0.9.0 client source and a live Foundation Mainnet node, reachable at `https://rpc.x-phere.com`.
 Commands are shown as run from the package root — the directory containing `bin/` and `conf/` — because the release archive does not install anything onto your `PATH`.
 See [Install XEN](/nodes/Install-XEN-Guide) for unpacking and first-run setup.